Labour launches campaign for Māori seats

-Labour brought out the big guns for its Māori Party campaign launch, and it didn't take long for the Māori Campaign director to put the boot into the Māori Party.
+Labour brought out the big guns for its Māori seat campaign launch, and it didn't take long for the Māori Campaign Director to put the boot in to the Māori Party.

 Willie Jackson is continuing to push for a deal to be made between Labour and the Green Party in the Māori seats.
 He laid out his desire for a deal at the Party's Māori Campaign launch today, which the leader attended.

-Jackson says, "They've been quite useless the last 2 years.
+Jackson says, "They've been quite useless the last two years.
 What they've managed to get for our people in the budget is a disgrace!
-What the hell are our people getting from them!"
+What the hell are our people getting from them?"

 In recent weeks, Willie Jackson has approached some Green Māori seat candidates to encourage them to tell their voters to give their candidate votes to Labour, in an effort to stop the Māori Party from winning some of the seats.
 He wasn't willing to reveal to media which candidates he spoke to, but he told Te Kāea exclusively that Marama Davidson was one of those candidates.